moorara/milad.dev/content/posts/security-for-devs.md

 Cross-Site Request Forgery (CSRF) works by tricking a user into invoking a request from a web application that the user is already authenticated with.
 This request is usually a **state-changing request** as opposed to stealing data.
 The attacker cannot see the response to the forged request.
-An example of this attack could be tricking a user into making a request from her bank's website to transfer some funds to the attacker with the help of some **social engineering**.
+An example of this attack could be tricking a user into requesting from her bank's website to transfer some funds to the attacker with the help of some **social engineering**.

 Here are the steps:

   1. The attacker forges a request.
   1. The attacker embeds the forged request on a website, email, etc.
   1. The victim unwittingly triggers the forged request.
-  1. The target web application receives the request and fulfill it as a legitimate request made by the authenticated user.
+  1. The target web application receives the request and fulfills it as a legitimate request made by the authenticated user.

 CSRF attacks are hard to be completely prevented due to their nature.
 Different HTTP verbs are handled differently by browsers, thus they have different levels of vulnerabilities to CSRF attacks.